XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 ***********
 This tutorial covers the basic use of 4 subcommands (*mapping*, *filtering*, *binning*, and *pileup*) provided by runHiC.
-We will first download an example Hi-C data set and corresponding reference genome data.
+We will first download an example Hi-C dataset and corresponding reference genome data.
 Then we will process the Hi-C data step by step from raw sequencing reads (.sra, .fastq, and .fastq.gz) to the ICE-corrected contact matrices.
 Lastly, we will demonstrate how to streamline the processing pipeline by using the *pileup* subcommand.